 For pavers, an edge restraint will be secured with long metal spikes to prevent perimeter pavers from drifting out.
-For walls, glue may be used to secure rows of blocks and for larger retaining walls may require geogrid may be used every few layers to secure the wall into the soil that is being retained.
+For walls, glue may be used to secure rows of blocks and larger retaining walls may require geogrid to be used every few layers to secure the wall into the soil that is being retained.

 The color you choose for joint material impacts the overall aesthetic.
 It also plays an important role between pavers, in keeping weeds and other debris out.
 Your contractor can help you decide which joint material is right for your project

 There are two types of joint material to choose from:

 Basic Jointing Sand – Years ago, this was the only joint material available.
 As it wore away, issues with weeds could arise.
 If you choose a basic sand, we recommend that you use a joint stabilizing sealer and be prepared to replenish the sand when needed.